 - 15. You shall fulfil conscientiously the requirements of the Authority in respect of the registration of interests in the Register(s) of Members' Interests and, where it is required or appropriate to do so, shall always draw attention to any relevant interest in any proceeding of the Authority or its Committees, or in any communications with the Authority, its Members or officers. - 16.
 Such disclosures must be made even if the interest has already been included on the register of interests or where there is a notification pending to the Monitoring Officer. - 17.
 In accordance with this Code, you must keep the register up-to-date and refresh such interests as requested by the Monitoring Officer. - 18.
-These interests extend to those of your spouse, civil partner, family members or persons with whom you have a close association or personal relationship and you are aware that they have the interest.
+These interests extend to those of your spouse, partner, civil partner, family members or persons with whom you have a close association or personal relationship and you are aware that they have the interest.

-H. Duties in respect of the Authority's Councillor Conduct Committee and the Monitoring Officer
+Duties in respect of the Authority's Councillor Conduct Committee and the Monitoring Officer

 - 19. The application and guidance on this Code shall be a matter for the Authority and for the Councillor Conduct Committee and, as appropriate, the Monitoring Officer, acting in accordance with their terms of reference. - 20.
 You shall co-operate, at all stages, with any investigation into your conduct by the Authority or those persons acting on its behalf.
+Failure to do so is likely to be a breach of this Code.